Optimal Transport-based Conformal Prediction: Classification

 We start by simulating data according to a Gaussian mixture model, represented in \Cref{SimuDataClassif1} and we consider a pre-trained classifier based on Quadratic Discriminant Analysis. \Cref{SimuDataClassif2,SimuDataClassif3,SimuDataClassif4} outline that OT-CP successfully retains the efficiency and informativeness—hallmarks of IP and MS—while simultaneously enhancing conditional coverage on $X$, akin to the improvements achieved by APS.
 These results highlight that OT-CP effectively handles arbitrary probability profiles by leveraging the entire softmax output, rather than relying solely on its sum, to construct more informative and meaningful prediction sets.

 The relevance of OT-CP is also confirmed on real datasets.
-In \Cref{FigIllustClassif2}, we present the results for Fashion-MNIST for a random forest.
-Additional numerical experiments on MNIST and CIFAR-10 datasets are provided in \Cref{appendix:expedetails}.
-Interestingly, despite not being explicitly designed for this purpose, OT-CP achieves conditional coverage with respect to the label on par with APS, where IP and MS fall short.
-In addition, OT-CP maintains the efficiency and informativeness of IP and MS, offering a convenient balance across all the considered metrics.
+In \Cref{FigAvgResultsBothClassif} and \Cref{FigCondtoy_ResultsBothClassif}, we present the results for a random forest on MNIST and Fashion-MNIST.
+Additional numerical experiments are provided in \Cref{appendix:expedetails}.
+Interestingly, despite not being explicitly designed for this purpose, OT-CP achieves conditional coverage with respect to the label on par with APS, where IP and MS fall short, as highlighted in \Cref{FigCondtoy_ResultsBothClassif}.
+In addition, OT-CP maintains the efficiency and informativeness of IP and MS, offering a convenient balance across all the considered metrics, as one can observe in \Cref{FigAvgResultsBothClassif}.
 We finally emphasize that the numerical experiments were designed as prototypes to demonstrate how OT-CP can be seamlessly and effectively adapted to typical classification tasks.
 The focus is on demonstrating a useful application of our general framework, which already shows several benefits while remaining conceptually simple.